genevaers/User-Documentation/docs/AdvancedFeatures/MetaData/CreateView.md

 ## Summary views

-Summary views require a format-phase to be defined.
-See [create summary view](./CreateSummaryView.md)
+Summary views require a format phase to be defined.
+See [create summary views](./CreateSummaryView.md) for details of how to create the different types of summary views.